-In this article, we will discuss deeply what heartburn is.
-Then, we will talk about its various causes, signs and symptoms, natural treatments and remedies, as well as several lifestyle changes you can make to lessen or alleviate the symptoms of heartburn.
-Moreover, we will also talk about GERD, acid reflux, and other related health conditions.
-And then finally, we will tackle if drinking water does help ease the pain of heartburn.
+First, we will discuss its various causes, signs and symptoms, natural treatments and remedies, and several lifestyle changes you can make to lessen or alleviate heartburn symptoms.
+We will also discuss GERD, acid reflux, and other related health conditions.

 Causes of Heartburn